 It’s true that making predictions right now about how our lives will look like in 6 months, a year, or three is as much of a guessing game as any other.
 But I hope this overview shows how the intersection of our shifting interests and technology is creating blank spaces of potential to be filled in.
 Our lives are changing, and with it, new spaces are created that need to respond to new needs.
 That means there’s room for new products to be built, and existing products can be pivoted if you only take the time and resources to figure out how.

 Our Tapp Squad is here to guide all new and old clients on their journey of making a product that works and stays true to their users’ and business’ goals.
 And right now, when the products we’re going to build are going to help people get their groceries, or work better together, or learn more easily, or simply stay home and enjoy themselves, we will keep our commitment to building products people love to use.
 If you plan such a product now, we’d love to chat with you.
-You can see here our approach to helping people like you tap into the new opportunities.

 Because that is how we do our part in helping everyone stay safe.